Encrypt Confluent Cloud clusters using self-managed keys¶

 Confluent Cloud data resides in clusters that you can deploy across multiple components, and each must support privacy and data confidentiality.
 By default,

-all Confluent Cloud clusters (Basic, Standard, and Dedicated) in AWS automatically create, manage, and use the encryption key for your Confluent Cloud cluster.
+all Confluent Cloud clusters (Basic, Standard, and Dedicated) in AWS or GCP automatically create, manage, and use the encryption key for your Confluent Cloud cluster.
 If you create the dedicated cluster type, you can optionally choose to self-manage the encryption key.
 This is also known as BYOK (bring your own key) encryption.
 This option may be preferable for users who want to use their own key to encrypt data at rest, or who need the option to disable Confluent’s access to data at any time.